GrammaticalFramework/gf-eclipse-plugin/README.markdown

 #### Upgrading to GFEP 1.2.0

-- You may receive a prompt asking if you want to add the Xtext nature to your project; click **Yes** to this (should not apply for newly-created projects).

 - A new folder named `(External)` may be created in your project, which contains symbolic links to any external GF libraries referenced by your files.
 You may double click these links as usual (the libraries will be opened as _read-only_).

 --------------------------------------------------------------------------------